RedisLabs/redislabs-docs/content/rv/quick-setup.md

 ```

 {{% note %}}
-We recommend loading the redis-cli command-line utility for future
-use as you will use it for other things.
+We recommend loading the redis-cli command-line utility to use it for other things.
 {{% /note %}}

 ### Using redis-cli {#using-rediscli}